 9. Avoidance of embarrassment and disapproval

 Being aware of one’s thoughts and behaviour is necessary for personal growth.
 But people with the ‘shinkeishitsu’ trait can be so preoccupied with self-scrutiny that it becomes debilitating.
-Highly sensitive people tend to be hypercritical of themselves, and when they are stressed, they have a feeling that everyone around them is watching or judging them.
-Their paranoia then causes them to avoid social situations and to develop dysfunctional strategies to try and control their anxiety.
+Highly sensitive people tend to be hypercritical of themselves, and when they are stressed, they may have a feeling that everyone around them is watching or judging them.
+Their paranoia then causes them to avoid social situations and develop dysfunctional strategies to try and control their anxiety.